robertsahlin/robertsahlincom/content/post/google-analytics-campaign-timeout-settings.md

 tags: ["Google Analytics", "Settings"]
 ---

 Pretty much every Google Analytics configuration I've seen have left the default Campaign Timeout Settings untouched.
-Also, it came to my knowledge that the tutor/s (representing a renowned digital analytics consultancy and Google Analytics partner) at the biggest digital analytics post-secondary education in Sweden instruct the students to keep the default settings.
+Also, it came to my knowledge that the tutor/s at the biggest digital analytics post-secondary education in Sweden instruct the students to keep the default settings.
 Hence, I feel obliged to write a post to clarify why you shouldn't.

 ### Keeping default campaign settings is just plain wrong and will mess up your traffic data in all reports except attribution model comparison tool!